jgorset/fandjango/README.rst

 About
 -----

-Fandjango makes it stupidly easy to create Facebook applications with Django.
+Fandjango makes it really easy to create Facebook applications with Django.

 Usage
 -----